> > < <

 Interestingly, when only one in six of the Corvettes built in 1967 were 435 horsepower, nearly half of the 1967 Corvettes that have turned up at sales claimed to be 435 horsepower cars.

-Same applies to the 400 horsepower cars – the 18% that have turned up at auction is double the 9% actually built by Chevrolet.
+Same applies to the 400 horsepower cars – the 18% that have turned up at auction is double the 9% that were actually built by Chevrolet.

 Even more telling is that even though 300 and 350 horsepower cars made up almost TWO THIRDS of all cars built, they represent less than ONE THIRD of the cars that show up to auction.